garrettmflynn/anywave_hed/README.md

  An AnyWave plugin to place HED tags into the BIDS format

 ## Description
-Currently, this plugin is a **test** Python plugin for the AnyWave annotation software.
-If running correctly, it should print messages to the console from Anywave.

-We are in the process of creating a Python version of a working MATLAB plugin for converting .mrk to BIDS _events.tsv files.
+This plugin converts AnyWave's native .mrk files to BIDS _events.tsv files after closing the program.

 ## How to Install
 > A Python plugin is a folder located in the user home dir.